dev-academy-programme/computer-setup/windows-10-setup.md

 code .
 ```

-Now you should be looking at the javascript-carnival exercise in your editor.
+Now you should be looking at the clone-a-repo-test in your editor.
+Click on the `README.md` file to read the hidden message.

 > Running `code .` from the ubuntu terminal is the way we will open Visual
 > Studio Code during bootcamp.
 This ensures it opens in the Ubuntu context